 “EpiPens exposed to high temperatures may be difficult to access, may malfunction, and may deliver less epinephrine,” the researchers conclude in their study published in the Journal of Allergy and Clinical Immunology, (JACI).

-EpiPen Meets Cold, Water
+Epinephrine Auto-Injector Meets Cold, Water

-The risk isn’t as high for auto-injectors subjected to extreme cold.
+The risk isn’t as high for epinephrine auto-injectors subjected to extreme cold.
 Brown was the senior author of a 2018 study that found auto-injectors that freezing – though not recommended – did not impair EpiPens’ function.
 (The researcher cautions that this has not yet been tested with other auto-injector brands.)

 In addition to extreme temperatures, there is also the question of whether water can damage auto-injectors.
 For instance, if a device accidentally winds up in the laundry.
 EpiPen’s website says the carrier tube is not waterproof.
 Now further research, also published in JACI by Brown and principal investigator Andrew McCray, found that after being sent through a wash cycle, multiple auto-injectors didn’t properly deploy their needles.

 The amount of epinephrine delivered was impacted as well.
-So, if an auto-injector goes through the wash, the researchers say it’s time for a new one.
+So, if an epinephrine auto-injector goes through the wash, the researchers say it’s time for a new one.

-With summer right around the corner, these findings are an important reminder to keep auto-injectors at room temperature and dry.
+These findings are an important reminder to keep auto-injectors at room temperature and dry.

 “Do not leave your devices in the car, which is like an oven and gets much hotter than outside temperatures,” Brown told Allergic Living.
 “Remember to check pockets for devices before jumping in the pool or running a load of laundry!”